Index154/slideshow-gallery/README.md

 - Open: Opens the image with your OS' default application
 - Rate 5 to 1: Can be used to rate the image.
 See **Ratings.json**
 - Move file: Moves the file to the configured target folder.
 See **Config.json**

+## Keyboard shortcuts
+- R: Reloads the window
+- Ctrl: Opens the devtools (inspect element and such)
+- Number keys 1 to 5: Apply the corresponding rating to the image your mouse cursor is currently on